tanij/duckuments/docs/atoms_15_duckumentation/65_docs_features.md

 # Documentation format {#part:documentation-format status=ready}

 # Basic Markduck guide {#documentation-manual status=ready}

-The Duckiebook is written in Markduck, a Markdown dialect.
+The Duckiebooks are written in Markduck, a Markdown dialect.

 It supports many features that make it possible to create publication-worthy materials.

 ## Markdown

-The Duckiebook is written in a Markdown dialect.
+The Duckiebook are written in a Markdown dialect.

 See: [A tutorial on Markdown][tutorial].